 The Government of Zimbabwe adopted a multi-currency regime in 2009.
-The British Pound, Euro, United States Dollar (USD), South African Rand (USD),(ZAR) and Botswana Pula were adopted as the multi-currency basket in February 2009.
+The British Pound, Euro, United States Dollar (USD), South African Rand (ZAR) and Botswana Pula were adopted as the multi-currency basket in February 2009.
 In January 2014, the Reserve Bank of Zimbabwe (RBZ) issued a Monetary Policy Statement which added the Chinese Yuan, Australian Dollar, Indian Rupee, Japanese Yen into the basket of multicurrencies.
 At the onset, the USD and the ZAR were the commonly used currencies, with the USD eventually gaining prominence resulting in it $being \ designated \ as \ the \ functional \ and \ presentation \ currency \ by \ the \ transacting \ public \ and \ the \ Monetary \ Authorities, \ including \ the \ Group.$

 On 22 February 2019, the Government of Zimbabwe issued Statutory Instrument 33 of 2019 as an amendment to the Reserve Bank of Zimbabwe Act.
-It introduced a new currency called the Real Time Gross Settlement Dollar (now ZWLS) and also directed that all assets and liabilities that were in United States Dollars (US\$) immediately before 22 February 2019 (with the exception of those referred to in Section 44C (2) of the Reserve Bank Act) be deemed to have been in ZWLS at a rate of 1:1 to the US\$.
+It introduced a new currency called the Real Time Gross Settlement Dollar (now ZWLS) and also directed that all assets and liabilities that were in United States Dollars (US\$) immediately before 22 February 2019 (with the exception of those referred to in Section 44C (2) of the Reserve Bank Act) be deemed to have been in ZWLS at a rate of 1:1 to the USS.
 The guidance issued by the Public Accountants and Auditors Board (PAAB) notes that this is contrary to IAS21 "The effects of changes in Foreign Exchange Rates".
 IAS 21 requires an entity to apply certain parameters to determine the functional currency for use in preparing financial statement.
-It also requires the exercise of judgments regarding exchange rates in the functional currency for use in preparing financial statement.
-It also requires the exercise of judgments regarding exchange rates in the functional currency for use in preparing financial statement.
-It also requires the exercise of judgments regarding exchange rates in the functional currency for use in preparing financial statement.
-It also requires the exercise of judgments regarding exchange rates in the functional currency for use in preparing financial statement.
-It also requires the exercise of judgments regarding exchange rates in the exercise of the financial statement.
-The functional currency for use in the financial statement in the functional currency for use in the financial statement in the functional currency for use in the financial statement in the functional currency for use in the financial statement in the functional currency for use in the financial statement in $circumstances\ where\ exchangeability\ through\ a\ legal\ and\ market\ exchange\ system\ is\ not\ achievable.\ The\ Group\ however\ adopted\ the\ RTGS\ dollar$ as the new functional and reporting currency with effect from 22 February at an interbank mid-rate of US\$1: ZWL \$2.5 in order to comply with Statutory Instrument 33.
+It also requires the exercise of judgments regarding exchange rates in $circumstances\ where\ exchangeability\ through\ a\ legal\ and\ market\ exchange\ system\ is\ not\ achievable.\ The\ Group\ however\ adopted\ the\ RTGS\ dollar$ as the new functional and reporting currency with effect from 22 February at an interbank mid-rate of US\$1: ZWL \$2.5 in order to comply with Statutory Instrument 33.
 The interbank mid-rate was adopted as it was the only legal source of exchange rates which however did not represent the fair value of the currencies.
 The company therefore did not conform to the requirements of IAS 21.